-While the Centers, Corridors and Wedges Growth Framework provides an overall vision for future growth and development, specific direction for decision making will continue to be provided by policy documents such as area plans and the Urban Street Design Guidelines; and by regulations such as zoning and subdivision ordinances.
+The Centers, Corridors and Wedges Growth Framework provides an overall vision for future growth and development.
+It also provides general guidance for the development of future area plans.
+However, specific direction for land use decision-making will continue to be provided by policy documents such as area plans and General Development Policies, and by regulations such as zoning and subdivision ordinances.